robmarkcole/circuitpython-on-home-assistant/README.md

 1. `sudo pip3 install esptool` -> install the esptool and check it was successful by entering `esptool.py -h` which prints the help info.
 2. `sudo curl -OL https://github.com/adafruit/circuitpython/releases/download/3.1.1/adafruit-circuitpython-feather_huzzah-3.1.1.bin` -> download the firmware `.bin` file, here for Circuitpython release 3.1.1.
 Check [here](https://github.com/adafruit/circuitpython/releases/latest) for the URL to the latest Circuitpython release.
-3. The feather-huzzah-esp8266 board will detect when its firmware is being updated, but a raw ESP8266 would now require us to [put it in bootloader mode](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-for-esp8266#get-esp8266-ready-for-bootloading-13-6).
-4. `esptool.py --port ESP8266_PORTNAME erase_flash` -> erase the current firmware, where in my case `ESP8266_PORTNAME` is `/dev/ttyUSB0`
+3. `esptool.py --port ESP8266_PORTNAME erase_flash` -> erase the current firmware, where in my case `ESP8266_PORTNAME` is `/dev/ttyUSB0`
-5. `esptool.py --port ESP8266_PORTNAME --baud 115200 write_flash --flash_size=detect 0 firmware.bin` -> write the new firmware, again replacing `ESP8266_PORTNAME` with your port and replacing `firmware.bin` with `adafruit-circuitpython-feather_huzzah-3.1.1.bin`
+4. `esptool.py --port ESP8266_PORTNAME --baud 115200 write_flash --flash_size=detect 0 firmware.bin` -> write the new firmware, again replacing `ESP8266_PORTNAME` with your port and replacing `firmware.bin` with `adafruit-circuitpython-feather_huzzah-3.1.1.bin`

 You have now updated the board firmware, which in this example results in the board running CircuitPython 3.1.1.
+Note that the above process worked without problems for both the feather-huzzah-esp8266 and the raw esp8266 board.

 ## Circuitpython REPL from Home-Assistant
 General advice on connecting to a Circuitpython REPL over serial (USB) is [here](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux).
 The following advice is specific to connecting to the ESP8266 board via the Cloud9 IDE, and assumes you are logged in as the default `pi` user.